September 10th - 22nd, 2021

 - One group yoga class per day at Varty Camp

-- Fitness Room at Varty Camp
+- Fitness room at Varty Camp

-- Emergency medical evacuation insurance
+- Emergency medical evacuation insurance (transport to nearest hospital)

 - Laundry and VAT

-Helpful Information for 2021 South Africa Ultimate Cat Experience
+Helpful Information for 2021 South Africa Ultimate Cat Experience II

 As we tell many of our guests, if you want to experience Africa, do it now!
-The price is only increasing (rates are climbing 5-20% per year).
+The price is only increasing (rates climb 5-20% per year).
 There will never be more animals than there are now, and things are always changing—safety, politics, poverty, climate change—now is the time to go!

-Our tours are not the least expensive, but we aim to do it right.
+Our wildlife photography tours are not the least expensive, but we aim to do it right.
 If this is your only trip to Africa, we want you to experience the private reserves and their quality of service, guides, and accommodations.
 As the old adage goes, “You get what you pay for.”

 While touring, we allow only 3-4 guests per safari vehicle.
 If you go with a larger company that offers lower rates, you could get stuck with up to NINE guests in a safari vehicle (we have seen this often in the field).
 It seems 12-16 guests on a tour offers a variety of personalities to enjoy during the trip.
 If a group is too small, you could get stuck with someone you don’t want to be on safari with, share meals with, etc., every day—it does happen!
 Photography is the main focus of our tours, but we also feel the need to have a friendly and fun group atmosphere.
 We think highly of our guests and feel fortunate to know most of the good people who travel with us.

 The lodges on this trip are the best of the private game reserves.
 You could go to Kruger National Park, but since this park is open to everyone, there is the possibility of having dozens of vehicles around a leopard or lion kill.
 The private reserves do have some rules with how many vehicles can sit around a cat, however, we have never had any issues.
 There is a limit to the number of vehicles on each reserve where game viewing is the best.
 Londolozi and MalaMala started monitoring the leopards in their areas about 25 years ago.
 The population has increased generation by generation.
 You will not be disappointed!
-Often we’ll do an evening game drive back to the lodge with spot lights—what an experience to see the big cats at dusk!
+Often we’ll do an evening game drive back to the lodge with spotlights—what an experience to see the big cats at dusk!
 We do not have this opportunity in Kenya due to park regulations.

 South Africa is very different than Kenya when it comes to vehicles and reserves.
 The safari vehicles are limited at each lodge, and the lodges are smaller and more exclusive than most lodges in Kenya.
 The vehicles are “tiered” with three rows of seating, two people per row equals six to eight passengers per vehicle.
 We have leased extra vehicles for our group with a goal to have 3-4 guests per vehicle at each lodge.
 The benefits in these smaller private reserves include no off-road restrictions or restricted distance from the animals.
 Game viewing is also limited to guests staying at their lodges only.
 Vehicle seating cannot be determined until we know how many people are booked on the trip.
 This has always been an issue in South Africa and is unavoidable at these private reserves.
 Please know that we will do everything in our power to accommodate each guest with as much space as possible for the duration of the trip.